Waterwise Container Gardening

 Container plantings are notorious for drying out quickly and needing extra water through the worst summer months, lest they dry and shrivel in a day’s time.
-Miss one morning watering and the most beautiful contained petunias or impatiens can go from great to a ghastly full wilt by evening.
+Miss one morning watering and the most beautiful contained petunias or impatiens can go from great to ghastly full wilt by evening.
 Thankfully, there are ways to reduce the need for daily container watering while also ensuring lots of pretty potted plants for porch and patio.

 The four factors to consider when designing water-wise container gardening are 1. pot size and type, 2. soil and soil additives, 3. plant drought tolerance, and 4. pot placement.
 Get these factors right and your containers may require half the water normally supplied to summer pots.